IT-Syndikat/its-rostock/README.md

 its-rostock
 ===========

-Firmware for the Rostock RepRap
+Marlin firmware for the Rostock RepRap